devopsarr/lidarr-go/lidarr/docs/BlocklistApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1BlocklistRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetBlocklistRequest struct via the builder pattern

 ### Return type